 Now, people will tell you that if you can borrow money cheap and invest it in something that has a higher rate of return than the interest rate you’re paying, then you’re using leverage properly.
 That can be true, but those attempting such a move should be aware of the caveats.
 Try this simple exercise: Add up all the money you’ve paid out over your lifetime in monthly payments.
 Then compare that total to the amount of money you have saved for retirement and see which one’s bigger.
 (If you’re willing, we’d love to hear about your results in the comments section below.)
 Then think about how to be a lender, and not a borrower.

 Depreciation of Vehicles and Other Large Assets

 Another massive wealth drain comes from the depreciation of cars, boats, equipment, appliances and most other large assets we buy.
 Most people will lose more money on cars during their lifetimes than they’ll ever save for retirement, let alone all the other depreciating assets they’ll buy.
-But there’s is it safe to buy clomid online uk.
+But there’s can i buy clomid online uk.